mindspore-lab/mindone/examples/stable_diffusion_v2/README.md

 ### Text-guided Image-to-Image

 This pipeline uses a finetuned version of Stable Diffusion 2.1, which can be used to create image variations (image-to-image).
-Here we provide two models `2.1-unclip-l` and `2.1-unclip-h`, which uses the pretrained Clip Image embedder and Open Clip Image embedder separately.
-User can use the `-v` argument to decide which model to use.
-The amount of image variation can be controled by the noise injected to the image embedding, which can be input by the `--noise_level` argument.
-(0 means no noise, 1000 full noise).
+The pipeline comes with two pre-trained models, `2.1-unclip-l` and `2.1-unclip-h`, which use the pretrained CLIP Image embedder and OpenCLIP Image embedder separately.
+You can use the `-v` argument to decide which model to use.
+The amount of image variation can be controlled by the noise injected to the image embedding, which can be input by the `--noise_level` argument.
+A value of 0 means no noise, while a value of 1000 means full noise.

-Users can use the following command to run the image-to-image pipeline
+You can use the following command to run the image-to-image pipeline

 ```shell
 python unclip_image_variation.py \